Red building with art mural along a cobblestoned street and beautiful buildings in Mexico.

 Prior to an international trip, download the app and follow the prompts to provide all your information including your passport documentation.

-That’s all you need to do until you fly back to the United States.
 Upon landing in the U.S., open the app select the airport you are landing in, and answer the questions as you are making your way to customs.

 You will get a receipt within the app that you need to show the person standing in front of the line for MPC.